 Invite a child to find Mark 15 in the Bible.
 Place the open Bible on the worship table.
-Read SCM 4, but not the sentences in the bold font or the questions in the italic font, as they will be used in the second reading of the story.
+Invite the volunteers to read SCM 4, but not the sentences in the bold font or the questions in the italic font.
 Conclude the reading by saying, "Word of wisdom, Word of grace," and prompt the children to say, "Thanks be to God."
 Read the story again or listen to the story audio.
 On this second reading, pause and read the bold sentences and ask the questions in italics.
 Reflecting on God's Grace

 Ask children to consider silently what they noticed about today's story as they listened with their imagination.
 Hand out play dough and invite children to sculpt the part of the story that stood out to them the most.
 After a few minutes, encourage them to share what they have created.
-Use the following questions or prompts to engage the story further: - ▶ What did you notice about today's story as you listened with your imagination? - Tell us about the parts of the story that made you feel sad. - ▶ What do you wonder about Jesus' death? - ▶ What questions does this story make you have? - ▶ What part of the story stood out to you the most?
+Use the following questions or prompts to engage the story further: - ▶ What did you notice about today's story as you listened with your imagination? - ▶ Tell us about the parts of the story that made you feel sad. - ▶ What do you wonder about Jesus' death? - ▶ What questions does this story make you have? - ▶ What part of the story stood out to you the most?
 Singing Listen to the first verse of the song "Were You There"-MM 17; SCM 21.
 Invite the children to join in singing the second verse of the song.
 Turn off the candle.